Content Station 10 quick start

 This gives a good overview of how far the layout and the publication as a whole is progressing.

-Enabling or disabling this feature is done through the menu in the top-right corner of the page.
+Enabling or disabling this feature is done by doing the following:

 Figure: Articles and images highlighted when viewing a layout in fullscreen mode.